The Journal of Consumer Affairs is published by the American Council on Consumer Interests.

 • Online ISSN: 1745-6606

-The ISI impact score of the Journal of Consumer Affairs now places it among the leading business journals and one of the top handful of marketing- related publications.
-More importantly, in these difficult economic times, JCA is the leading journal whose focus for over four decades has been on the interests of consumers in the marketplace.
+The ISI impact score of the Journal of Consumer Affairs places it among the leading business journals and one of the top handful of marketing-related publications.
+More importantly, in these difficult economic times, JCA is the leading journal whose focus for more than 50 years has been the interests of consumers in the marketplace.

 History and Perspective